 For videos, you can:

-- Select the video player you would like to play your videos with between the Cloudinary Player and the WordPress Player.
+- select the video player you would like to play your videos with between the Cloudinary Player and the WordPress Player.

-- Only for the Cloudinary Player, you can select different options:
+- only for the Cloudinary Player, you can select different options:

 - Show controls in the player.